covcom/304CEM/01 Introduction to ECMAScript 6/README.md

 1. Work out how to configure your windows machine.
 2. Install Virtualbox and create a virtualised instance of Ubuntu 16 Desktop.
 3. Dual boot with Ubuntu.

+You should install and evaluate a range of editors to decide on the one you prefer.
+There are a wide range of choices but a starting point might be:

+- Visual Studio Code
+- Atom
+- Brackets
+- Sublime